ldrolez/ttymidi-sysex/README.md

    * /boot/firmware/config.txt: should contain `dtoverlay=midi-uart0` and `dtoverlay=miniuart-bt`

 In recent Debian versions (>= 12), it seems that the `'enable_uart=1'` option does more harm than good.
 I advise you to delete `enable_uart=1` in /boot/config.txt, and keep the two `dtoverlay` lines, at least on RPI Zero (Ok on RPI 4B).

+For the Raspberry Pi 5, you will need an additional overlay in config.txt, and a recent kernel, for example 6.12.32.
+The line to add is: `dtoverlay=midi-uart0-pi5`.

+Check your kernel version with `uname -a`.
+And update if needed to 6.12.32 with `sudo rpi-update f810e0a`.

 For MIDI scripting I recommend using [Python MIDO](https://mido.readthedocs.io/en/stable/) which is packaged for Debian.